The Port and Haven of

 Seal pictures above and below with thanks to Russ Miles.

-A dip into the Minutes of the Commissioners meeting of 25th May 1951
+A dip into the Minute Book of the Commissioners meetings of long ago.

 |Maps of Sandwich|